-Massage chairs are not bad for your back, when used correctly.
+Massage chairs are not bad for your back when used correctly.
 First, massage chairs should never be targeting your spine—they are designed for rubbing muscle, not bone.
-Second, if you have chronic back pain, a massage chair may only provide temporary relief.
+Second, if you have chronic back pain, these may only provide temporary relief.
 And third, always limit your time in the chair.
-Spending more than 15 minutes in a full-body massage chair can overdo it on your muscles.
+Spending more than 15 minutes in a full-body chair can overdo it on your muscles.
 Trained massage therapists know when to stop and when to keep going, but your massage chair isn’t that smart.
 So it’s always best to stop the massage after 15 minutes of use.
 The chair will come with advice from the manufacturer.
 Follow their guidance.

 Q: How much does a good massage chair cost?

-Eliminate sore muscles with the best massage chair.
-These high-tech pieces of furniture offer powerful kneading, rubbing and pulsating pressures to teach your muscles a lesson in relaxation.
-Some massage chairs will also use air cushions to massage calves and hips.
+These high-tech pieces of furniture offer powerful kneading, rubbing, and pulsating pressures to teach your muscles a lesson in relaxation.
+Some chairs will also use air cushions to massage calves and hips.
 And don’t forget the feet.
-A good massage chair should have dedicated rollers and vibration to sooth weary feet.
-Look for a massage chair that hits the spot and won’t break your bank account.
+A good massage chair should have dedicated rollers and vibrations to soothe weary feet.
+Look one that hits the spot and won’t break your bank account.
 With the best massage chair, your home will become a sanctuary of tranquility.